braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/blueconic.md

 Select __Export data to Braze__ in the left panel to configure your data export from BlueConic to Braze.
 Choose a BlueConic segment for the export.
 Only profiles in this segment that have matching identifiers in Braze will be exported.

-Similiar to the import mapping shown in step 3, link identifiers between BlueConic and Braze, matching identifiers between BlueConic profiles and Braze fields.
+Like the import mapping shown in step 3, you must link identifiers between BlueConic and Braze, matching export identifiers between BlueConic profiles and Braze fields.
 You can optionally choose to let BlueConic create new records in Braze if no existing match is found.

 ![BlueConic Export Map]({% image_buster /assets/img/blueconic/braze7.png %}){: style="max-width:80%;"}